smartcontractkit/documentation/docs/Developer Reference/contributing-to-chainlink.md

 ## Becoming a Developer Expert
-Chainlink Developer Experts are smart contract and blockchain developers with deep experience building with Chainlink who are passionate about sharing their technical knowledge with the world.
+Chainlink Developer Experts are smart contract and blockchain developers with deep experience building applications using Chainlink.
+They are passionate about sharing their technical knowledge with the world.
 As a developer expert, you will receive recognition in the community, previews of new Chainlink features, exclusive access to Chainlink events, and opportunities to level up your technical and soft skills.
-You can apply to become a developer expert via the [Chainlink Developer Experts page](https://chain.link/developers/experts).
+You can apply to become a developer expert on the [Chainlink Developer Experts page](https://chain.link/developers/experts).

 ## Joining the Chainlink Community Advocate program